Skip to content

 What is a flexible ISA?

-A flexible ISA is a type of savings account that lets you withdraw money and put money back into the same account within the same tax year without affecting your annual ISA allowance.
-This gives you more freedom to use your savings if you need to.
+A flexible ISA is an ISA that lets you withdraw money and replace it within the same tax year without necessarily using up more of your annual ISA allowance.

 family budget planning savings bills